Trinity Health Mid-Atlantic: History

 To meet the healthcare needs of Northeast Philadelphia, the Sisters of the Holy Family of Nazareth prepared to open a hospital, by sending members of the Congregation to train at hospitals throughout the country, and by raising money to build.
 After six years of preparation, the Sisters founded Nazareth Hospital in 1940.
-On March 9, Nazareth Hospital opened with 116 beds and at a cost of $800,000—financed solely by the Sisters, their families and friends.
+On March 9, Nazareth Hospital opened with 116 beds and at a cost of $800,000 - financed solely by the Sisters, their families and friends.

 Recognizing the necessity of partnering to strengthen the base on which the hospital was founded and of maintaining the Catholic identity of Nazareth Hospital, the Sisters transferred ownership of Nazareth Hospital to the Franciscan Health System on March 1, 1995.
 In 1996, through the Franciscan Health System, Nazareth Hospital became a member of Catholic Health Initiatives.

 In 2001, Catholic Health Initiatives transferred ownership of several facilities, Nazareth Hospital among them, to Catholic Health East (CHE).
 Through this transfer, Nazareth became a member of Mercy Health System, a member of CHE.
 In 2013 CHE joined together with Trinity Health of Livonia, Mich., to form one Catholic health system.

 Mercy LIFE (Living Independence for the Elderly)

 Mercy LIFE is a nationally recognized Program of All-inclusive Care for the Elderly (PACE).
-Mercy LIFE has provided a community based long-term care program for frail elders who reside in South Philadelphia, since 2001 and began serving North Philadelphia in early 2009.
+Mercy LIFE has provided a community-based long-term care program for seniors who reside in South Philadelphia since 2001 and began serving North Philadelphia in early 2009.
 The program serves seniors with a range of health conditions such as chronic illness, memory loss, difficulty providing personal care such as bathing and dressing, and more.

 Mercy LIFE also operates Adult Day Centers, which offer preventive healthcare as well as observe and respond to changes in each senior's health.

 Mercy LIFE's services include primary care and physician specialist services, nursing care, prescribed medications, dental care, mental health services, physical, occupational and speech therapies, along with vision, hearing and foot care.

 History

-In 1998, the first Mercy LIFE center opened on Columbus Boulevard with just seven participants, a few staff members, and one vehicle to provide transportation.
-A second center was opened in 2005.
+In 1998, the first Mercy LIFE centre opened on Columbus Boulevard with seven participants, a few staff members, and one vehicle to provide transportation.
+A second centre was opened in 2005.
 The program motivated seniors to remain active and improve their quality of life, and additional Centers were opened in North Philadelphia and Delaware County.